Creating Opportunity

 • Strengthen community connections to WorkSource Portland Metro and meet people where they are.

-• Increase access to vital employment programs that help participants move towards self-sufficiency.
+• Increase access to vital employment programs that help participants achieve economic independence.

 • Foster professional growth and connection among Career Coaches through a dynamic community of practice and enhancing customer experience with trauma-informed and responsive support.